 I write here with nearly every muscle in my body aching.
 Poison ivy itching head to toe.
-A couple blisters and yes...
-I'm dieing to go back!
+A couple of blisters, and yes...
+I'm dying to go back!
 The excursion was awesome, only comparable with the Superstition Ridgeline east of Phoenix.
-These two trail-less treks are Arizona at it's finest.
+These two trail-less treks are Arizona at its finest.

-From the end of FR#80 you have to work your way into the canyon.
+From the end of FR#80, you have to work your way into the canyon.
 No trail exists.
-You will need a topographical map of the area and I highly recommend a GPS receiver.
+You will need a topographical map of the area, and I highly recommend a GPS receiver.
 (It saved our lives on this trip) Luckily I soldered a new internal memory battery in my GPS unit the night before.
 This was after it had sat around for over a year in pieces cause I was too lazy to work on it.
-According to map FS#80 stops near Robbers Roost at about N 34 51.521', W 111 37.862'.
-Woods Canyon is barely noticeable zig zagging west.
-I didn't notice anything significant along the way and the road kind of fizzled out.
-All the sudden we were driving out in the middle of the woods.
-I'd say we drove maybe an eighth of a mile on a faint road until we came to a barbed wire fence.
-Instead of going north to Woods Canyon we went southwest to a tributary.
+According to the map, FS#80 stops near Robbers Roost at about N 34 51.521', W 111 37.862'.
+Woods Canyon is barely noticeable zig-zagging west.
+I didn't notice anything significant along the way, and the road fizzled out.
+All of a sudden, we were driving out in the middle of the woods.
+I'd say we drove maybe an eighth of a mile on a faint road until we came to a barbed-wire fence.
+Instead of going north to Woods Canyon, we went southwest to a tributary.
 We started at N 34 51.315', W 111 38.306' at 7:23am

 "The Dip" - the first destination.
 1.1 miles from start - 8:43am

 We walked through the forest southwest into a shallow drainage.
 Followed this drainage a short distance where it met a shallow canyon heading northwest to Woods Canyon.
-This was easy going in the beginning.
-Soon we were knee deep in wild grape, thorn bush and poison ivy.
-As it turned out this was the section we dreaded most of all.
-You can avoid this by studying a topographical map more then I did!
+This was easygoing in the beginning.
+Soon we were knee-deep in wild grape, thorn bush, and poison ivy.
+As it turned out, this was the section we dreaded most of all.
+You can avoid this by studying a topographical map more than I did!